-Commissioner’s List of Approved Prekindergarten and Kindergarten Assessment Instruments
+*NEW* 2024-2027 Commissioner’s List of Approved Prekindergarten Progress Monitoring Instruments

-The following five primary domains of development may be assessed using the instruments on the lists:
+The following five primary domains of development must be assessed using the instruments on the lists:

 - Health and Wellness

 View the full appendix of supporting documents on the PK Progress Monitoring page.

 Please see the Currently Adopted Instructional Materials (Curriculum) for PreK Learning Systems adopted by the State Board of Education (SBOE).
 The SBOE sets policies and standards for Texas public schools.
 The primary responsibilities of the SBOE include: